Pseudopostega albogaleriella

-Pseudopostega albogaleriella is a moth of the family Opostegidae.
+Pseudopostega albogaleriella is a species of moth in the family Opostegidae.
 It is widely distributed through eastern North America from Nova Scotia to central Florida and south-eastern Texas and in the south-western United States through areas of California and Arizona.

 The length of the forewings varies from 3 to 5.3 mm and occasionally even to 6 mm.